Family of Briton ‘captured by Russians in Ukraine’ want PoW rules to be applied

 However, the UK’s ability to obtain information and provide consular services on the ground is severely limited because of the conflict.

-In a second heavily-edited video, Mr Pinner, who is originally from Bedfordshire, appeared to be questioned by a Russian journalist about how he was captured.
+In another video, Mr Pinner, who is originally from Bedfordshire, appeared to be questioned by a Russian journalist about how he was captured.

 He answered: “We were in the factory area of Mariupol.